 is just astonishing "

 Standard seats are a tad harsh like most performance cars, they provide ample of lateral support.
 A touch uncomfortable but you’ll be needing them because passengers will literally sink into them when the throttle is applied.
-To my surprise, the Guilla doesn't ride extremely harsh.
+To my surprise, this Guilla doesn't ride extremely harsh.
 Having said that, performance saloons do lean towards the firmer side of things.
-However the Giulia I drove was having section 35 rubbers and does result in substantial road noise even at just above 100 k on a gritty patch.
+However the QV I drove was having section 35 rubbers and does result in substantial road noise even at just above 100 km/h on a gritty patch.

-This may all be a little bias because I like the QV, a lot.
+This may all be a little biased because I like the QV a lot.
 Then again, there is plenty to like.
 Like the jack of all trades M5, it does fast with a lot more flair and flamboyance.
 This may sound like a biased review in favour of the Giulia Cloverleaf but it is admittedly something that's borderline heart over head.